Antar1011/Onix/Roadmap.md

 requirements:
   - Can produce detiled moveset statistics, _sans_ checks & counters and anything that requires "enrichment" (_e.g._ stalliness metrics)
+  - Supports non-SQLite backend
   - Reporting system can handle producing multiple reports simultaenously
-    - If the database is Sqlite, will have to research whether it supports concurrent access.
+    - For SQLite backend, will have to research whether it supports concurrent access.
 If it doesn't, the database will have to be sharded.

 ### 0.3